Fast-Track Cities initiative

 Why this initiative is important

-London carries a high proportion of the national HIV epidemic, with 43% of the total of the new diagnoses in the England in 2017 being made in London.
+London carries a high proportion of the national HIV epidemic, with 43% of the total of the new diagnoses in England in 2017, being made in London.

-In 2017, 36,436 people were living with diagnosed HIV in London in 2017, 35% higher than in 2008.
+In 2017, 36,436 people were living with diagnosed HIV in London, 35% higher than in 2008.
 The diagnosed prevalence rate of HIV in London in 2017 was 5.7 per 1,000 residents aged 15-59 years.
-This was two and a half times the rate of 2.3 per 1,000 observed in England as a whole.
+This was two and a half times the rate of the rest of England as a whole.
 All (33) local authorities in London had a diagnosed HIV prevalence rate in excess of 2 per 1,000 population aged 15-59 years in 2017.
-In 2017, 63% of all new diagnoses in London were in men who have sex with men, and the second largest exposure route for new diagnoses was heterosexual contact (33%).
+In 2017, 63% of all new diagnoses in London were in men who have sex with men, followed by heterosexual contact (33%).
 Thirty-four percent of those newly diagnosed were diagnosed late.